yhppjk/VHDL-Components/Readme.md

 ### Here I record some of the abstract of meeting

+#### 13/09/2023
+	-- create procedure exec_bne to test the case bne
+	-- create react signal list for bne in datapath_pkg -- change beq and bne situations (4 cases) to test if the datapath react correctly -- try to use the assembler code which automatically run the Tests

 #### 11/09/2023
 	-- Solve the problem of RAM behavior(byte extend issue) -- find out why the program counter doesn't change to j pass